Do twitching muscles have you terrified of ALS?

 The “fascs” literally give it relief and feel like a mini-massage.

-Any time you need reassurance that you don’t have ALS, refer to the links below and click on the article that best describes the assurance you seek.
+Any time you need reassurance that you don’t have ALS, refer to the information below for the specific assurance you seek.

 Lorra Garrick has been covering medical, fitness and cybersecurity topics for many years, having written thousands of articles for print magazines and websites, including as a ghostwriter.
 She’s also a former ACE-certified personal trainer.